Kashier-payments/kashier-prestashop-1.6/README.md

 - Login or Sign up on kashier.io https://merchant.kashier.io/

-- Navigate to Integrate now section > customizable forms api keys.
+- Navigate to Integrate now section > Payment API keys

 - Generate a new api key with your prefered name that describes your integration channel, there is 1 default api key you could use that is created when signing up.